What are stretch marks, and why do these battle wounds of pregnancy appear? Let’s find out!

 Where Do Stretch Marks Appear And How Long Do They Stay?

-Some of the common areas where stretch marks appear include the abdomen, breasts, thighs, hips, lower back, and buttocks.
+Common areas where stretch marks appear include the abdomen, breasts, thighs, hips, lower back, and buttocks.
 The APA stressed that they are “more likely to appear in places where large amounts of fat are stored.”
-For weightlifters and bodybuilders, the arms, thighs, and buttocks are where they usually appear.
+The arms, thighs, and buttocks are where they usually appear for weightlifters and bodybuilders.

 Medical News Today reports that stretch marks typically become less noticeable 6 to 12 months postpartum for pregnant Mamas.

 What Can You Do To Get Rid Of Them?

 Stretch marks often fade over time.
 But of course, not everyone has the patience or luxury of time to wait for them to go away.
 Thankfully, a few clinical treatments help get rid of them.
 Here’s how you can reduce stretch marks or eliminate them.

 A fast and painless procedure, it works by targeting the top layer of the skin to remove dead skin.
 However, a single treatment is usually not enough, so you may need to come back for more sessions to achieve your desired result.